EvansNjogu/EvansNjogu/README.md

 ## 📝 Note

-My GitHub is just the tip of the iceberg, but all the cool production-grade work is locked away in our GitHub Enterprise at the company.
+My public GitHub is just the tip of the iceberg, much of my cool production-grade work is locked away in the GitHub Enterprise and GitLab repositories at the company.
 It's like having a treasure chest, but the key is at the office! 🗝️😄

 ---